NCSU-Libraries/data-viz-workshops/Beginning_R/readme.md

 * solutions file - this r script contains the solutions for the hands-on activity

 To use these files, you can either download them from this site or access them in RStudio.Cloud at [https://go.ncsu.edu/beginr](https://go.ncsu.edu/beginr)

+To download them from this Github repository, click on the file name.
+Once the file page loads, then click the Download button.